marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_create.md

   -h, --help                    help for create
-      --icon-url string         URL for icon to use with the accelerator -n, --namespace name          kubernetes namespace (defaulted from kube config) --tags strings            tags that can be used to search for accelerators
+      --icon-url string         URL for icon to use with the accelerator -n, --namespace name          kubernetes namespace (defaulted from kube config) --source-image string     name of the source image for the accelerator --tags strings            tags that can be used to search for accelerators
 ```